peri4n/my-site/about.md

 * [Kubernetes](https://kubernetes.io)/[Docker](https://docker.com)
 * [Amazon Web Services](https://aws.amazon.com)

-I write about the problems I face in my day-to-day life and how I solved them.
+I write about the things that go through my head: the day-to-day problems I face in my job, as well as nerd topics I am interested in.
 I hope this proves to be useful for you and the rest of the internet.